YOTDAU/crypto-tracker-app/README.md

 * Run npm install
 * Follow terminal commands to open the app in whichever environment you fancy.

-For a more in-depth write up please see (add link)
+For a more in-depth write up please see https://sjtucker.dev/posts/crypto-tracker